Bionus/imgbrd-grabber/README.md

 ## Download
 You can download the latest release [here](https://github.com/Bionus/imgbrd-grabber/releases/latest), or find all previous releases [here](https://github.com/Bionus/imgbrd-grabber/releases).

+For users interested, a nightly version is built automatically on every commit on the `develop` branch, and can be downloaded [here](https://github.com/Bionus/imgbrd-grabber/releases/nightly).
+Note that it might be less stable than official releases, so use at your own risk.

 ## Main features
 * Browse images from the internet
 * Download thousands of images at once